The big five personality traits can be summarized as follows:

 The test was developed by Paul T. Costa, Jr. and Robert R. McCrae for use with adult (18+) men and women without overt psychopathology.

-The third area is to make a model of personality.
+- Is there a way to make a model of personality?
 The Big Five personality traits are empirical observations, not a theory; the observations of personality research remain to be explained.
 Costa and McCreae have built what they call the Five Factor Model of Personality which is an attempt to provide a model of personality that can explain personality from the cradle to the grave.
 They don't follow the lexical hypothesis, though, but favor a theory-driven approach but inspired by the same sources as the sources of the Big Five.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article "Big Five Personality Traits" and the Wikipedia article "Neuroticism Extraversion Openness Personality Inventory"